povils/phpmnd/README.md

 ```
 $percent  = $number / 100;
 ```
-would show 100 sa a magic number
+would show 100 as a magic number

 ```
 $percent = $number / intval(100);